vic-Ro/restaurant-page/README.md

 ## LIVE DEMO

-Live demo of this project can be seen at this [link](https://vicromerodev.github.io/restaurant-page/).
+Live demo of this project can be seen at this [link]( - [Live Demo](https://vrom-dev.github.io/todo/)).

 ## GITHUB REPOSITORY
-Repository of this project can be seen at this [link](https://github.com/vicromerodev/restaurant-page).
+Repository of this project can be seen at this [link](https://github.com/vrom-dev/restaurant-page).

 ## SKILLS USED